 A video call is automatically created, and people can click on it to be sent to Meet.
 This process saves you time if you are using both apps because you don’t need to go to Meet’s site, create a meeting, and share the link.
 Just pressing one button makes your life a lot easier.

 It’s also possible to start a new video meeting directly from Gmail.
 On the left side menu of your Gmail screen, you can find a section named “Meet”.
 Then you have two options: start a meeting or join a meeting.
 When you click the first button, it will send you automatically to a new video conference.
-Then you can copy the meeting link and send to other participants or share the meeting code.
+Then you can copy the meeting link and send it to other participants or share the meeting code.
 The second button opens a popup where you can insert a meeting code previously provided to you.

 How to share a video meeting

 It’s possible to add people to a video meeting before or after it starts.
 If you start a video session from Gmail, you will only be able to add people after the meeting begins.

 Notice that as soon as you enter the meeting that you create a popup containing the info, a link to copy this info, and a button to “Add People”.

 Also, to invite people when the meeting already started, follow these steps:

 - On the top right corner, click the two people symbol, then select “Add people”.